 In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

 Parts of Morocco are subject to earthquakes.
 Flash flooding can occur especially during the November to March rainy season.
-Information on natural disasters, including earthquakes, can be obtained from the Humanitarian Early Warning Service.
+Information on natural disasters, including earthquakes, can be obtained from the Global Disaster Alert and Coordination System.